leighlawhon/jakeportfolio/_posts/2023-05-21-six-javascript-projects-to-wastch-in-2023.md

 ---
-layout: post
+layout: posts
-title:  "The 6 JavaScript Projects to watch in 2023"
+title:  "The 6 JavaScript Projects to Watch in 2023"
-tagline: "What to watch"
+tagline: "What to watch in 2023"
 date:   2023-01-01 18:45:59 -0500
 categories: javascript state_of_the_web astro bun
 header: